 As always, you sign over lots of your rights and privileges surrounding your data when accepting the terms and conditions of any social network.
 Whether your photos remain yours is bound to be covered in the terms of your agreement, so let’s dive into whether you actually own the photos on your Instagram account.

 Content ownership and copyright

-Copyright while massively misused by big business is actually there to protect us.
+Copyright has been misused in the past, but generally speaking, it’s an important tool for creators of all sizes.
 It essential provides legal protection to content you create whether online or offline.
 If you have put work into it and created an original work, you will own the copyright to it.
 Better still, that right is automatic and needs no action on your part.

 Does Instagram own the copyright of pictures you post?

 So with that knowledge of copyright, does Instagram own the pictures you post?
 They do not own the copyright.
 You do.
 If you take a picture of something, you own the copyright to it.
 If you post the image to Instagram, you still own the copyright but usually give the company the right to re-use that content if they want to.